 If interested in being hosted in our group, send a detailed CV that includes lists of publications and references along with a summary of your PhD work and proposed research to pedram (at) rice.edu (please use “Postdoc fellowship” as the email’s subject).

-We are always looking for outstanding PhD students interested in working on multidisciplinary projects in the general areas of 1) fluid mechanics (particularly environmental and geophysical fluid dynamics), 2) atmospheric science and climate dynamics (particularly extreme weather events and geophysical turbulence), and 3) applications of machine learning to PDEs and dynamical systems.
+Updated May 2020: We are always looking for outstanding PhD students interested in working on multidisciplinary projects in the general areas of 1) Fluid mechanics (particularly environmental and geophysical turbulence), 2) Atmospheric science and climate dynamics (particularly extreme weather events and large-scale circulation), and 3) Applications of machine learning to PDEs and dynamical systems.
 See the Research section and our recent publications for more information.
 We are looking for highly motivated applicants with undergraduate or master’s degrees in mechanical or civil engineering, Earth and climate sciences, applied math, physics, or a related field.
-The ideal students are proficient in numerical analysis, programming, and math, and have a strong background in at least one of the following areas: i) fluid dynamics, ii) atmospheric and climate sciences, iii) mathematical/numerical/statistical modeling, and iv) machine learning.
-Please send your inquiries about these positions (along with a CV and a brief description of your background and research interests) to pedram (at) rice.edu (Use “PhD position” as the email’s subject).
+The ideal students are proficient in numerical analysis, programming, and applied math, and have a strong background in at least one of the following areas: i) fluid dynamics, ii) atmospheric and climate sciences, iii) mathematical/numerical/statistical modeling, and iv) machine learning.
+Please send your inquiries about these positions (along with a detailed CV and a brief description of your background and research interests) to pedram (at) rice.edu (Use “PhD position” as the email’s subject).

 Full financial support is available for some of the projects.
 However, if you already have full or partial funding such as a scholarship, or planning to apply for one, make sure to include some details in your email.